 And I must face a man who hates me

-The battle’s won in San Francisco, now it’s time for Hadleyville.
-It’s twelve o’clock and someone is banging on the door of Billy’s Chinatown apartment.
+The battle’s won in San Francisco, and now it’s time—in Hadleyville.
+The clock shows twelve noon and someone is banging on the door of Billy’s Chinatown apartment.
 It sounds like the thumping of an irregular heartbeat, but when Billy opens the door, the sound morphs into a pulsating whoosh, like a sudden rush of blood flow through the body.

 The mysterious woman is at the door, accompanied by the goat from Season 3.
-She hands Billy his ticket for the noon train at Hadleyville, and the goat…bleats (think a minor variation).
+She hands Billy his ticket for the noon train from Hadleyville.
+And the goat…bleats (think a minor variation).

-Boarding the train, Marva shows Billy to what is apparently the only spare seat, the one opposite his dad.
-Otherwise, the carriage looks empty—except for the four bowler-hatted Chinese men at the end.
+Boarding the train, Marva shows Billy to what is apparently the only spare seat in the carriage, a seat opposite his dad.
+But the carriage looks empty…except, that is, for the four bowler-hatted Chinese businessmen seated by the door.

-In the final scenes, Billy’s three conflicts are resolved.
+In the final scenes, Billy’s three personal conflicts are resolved:

-After a brief exchange of words, Billy and his dad—who have, over the season, slowly been reaching some kind of mutual understanding—agree this is the time for Billy to get off the train before it leaves.
-It is, after all, a one-way journey.
+After a brief exchange of words, Billy and his dad—who have throughout the story slowly been reaching some kind of mutual understanding—agree that it’s time for Billy to get off the train before it leaves.
+It is, after all, a one-way journey to death.